neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

-long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three. short-days-box -- make the box for days only long enough to hold Mo (one day) rather than the default three. ardp -- include "Ar" and "Dp" in this column
+long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three. short-days-box -- make the box for days only long enough to hold Mo (one day) rather than the default three. ardp -- include "Ar" and "Dp" in this column no-rd -- don't leave space for the "R/D/L" notations.
+Use with care, only after you've verified these don't show up in the timetable; this is to squeeze out a little extra horizontal space from the timetable.

 No other options have been defined yet.
 Options which I might implement, but have not implemented, include: